 Compliance Mapping

-Edictum enforces runtime contracts on AI agent tool calls.
+Edictum enforces runtime rulesets on AI agent tool calls.
 This page maps Edictum capabilities to specific requirements in the EU AI Act, SOC 2 Trust Services Criteria, the OWASP Top 10 for LLM Applications (2025), and the OWASP Top 10 for Agentic Applications (2026), with concrete configuration guidance for each control.

 Capability mappings, not compliance attestations.
 The tables below show how Edictum features map to regulatory and framework requirements.
 Having a feature that maps to a control is not the same as passing an audit -- your organization must implement the processes, collect the evidence, and undergo independent assessment.
 Edictum provides the enforcement and audit tooling; your compliance program provides the governance around it.